Home Goof Gallery Timeline Biographies Evolution References Search Email

 The noise from the insects is so loud, that it may be heard even in a vessel anchored several hundred yards from the shore; yet within the recesses of the forest a universal silence appears to reign.
 To a person fond of natural history, such a day as this, brings with it a deeper pleasure than he ever can hope again to experience.

 Darwin enjoyed considerable favoritism under FitzRoy's command.
 The ship's senior surgeon, Robert McCormick, was supposed to serve as the official naturalist, but Darwin slowly edged him out.
 On one occasion, FitzRoy sent a couple small boats to inspect a tiny island.
 Darwin got to ride in the first boat with FitzRoy and see all the delicious sights.
 Arriving in the second boat, McCormick only got an order to catch some fish for dinner.
-Even worse, Darwin started assembling his own collection of natural history specimens and, unlike the surgeon, he could retain ownership of what he collected because he was wealthy enough to pay his own way on the ship.
-(And Darwin collected with relish, bringing back more than 1,500 bottled specimens and nearly 4,000 dried specimens.)
-McCormick eventually quit the Beagle in disgust.
-It wasn't the only time Darwin enjoyed preferential treatment; some of his fellow students at Cambridge had resented the favor bestowed on him by Henslow, but Darwin's enthusiasm likely matched the favorable treatment.
+What was even worse for McCormick, Darwin started assembling his own collection of natural history specimens and, unlike the surgeon, he could retain ownership of what he collected because he was wealthy enough to pay his own way on the ship.
+And Darwin collected with relish, bringing back more than 1,500 bottled specimens and nearly 4,000 dried specimens.
+The Beagle crew had a carpenter who, over the course of the voyage, devoted many hours to building crates for the young naturalist to use in shipping his finds back home.
+Not surprisingly, McCormick eventually quit the Beagle in disgust.
+As for Darwin's collection, the young naturalist didn't keep it after he got home.
+The bulk of it went first to the Hunterian Museum and later the Natural History Museum, London.

 Pure volcano.
 A mantle of hot bare rock.
 'Nothing could be less